Humphries-Lab/Lab-Manual/content/funders.md

     Historically, the UK has been the most successful of all EU nations at winning funding from the EU funding bodies, both from the large projects supported by the EU Framework funds (e.g. Horizon2020) and the personal awards from the European Research Council.
-We await our fate there.
+Current UK government policy is to underwrite any successful Horizon Europe or ERC funding bids until an agreement is reached on whether the UK can join the Horizon programme as a third-party.
+We still await our fate there.